Looking for pool maintenance in the Katy or Houston area? Need some advice on algae growth? Check out some of our information on this pesky problem.

+We are a top pool builder in Katy and Houston, and we provide some of the best pool maintenance around.
 When you get a new pool installed in your backyard, one of the first things your pool builder will warn you about is the algae growth.

 While the algae itself is not harmful to humans, they do make very comfortable homes for microbes and bacteria that might be harmful.
 Most of the time, it will just give your swimming pool a dirty look and might make swimming very uncomfortable.

 Algae might not be bad for your body, but that doesn’t mean it should stay where it’s growing.
 If algae are not taken care of in the early stages, cleaning up will be very costly and time consuming later on.
-It could also get to a point where cleaning won’t be enough, and more costly repairs may have to be done.
+It can also get to a point where cleaning won’t be enough, and more costly repairs may have to be done.

 Black algae can take over the cracks on your pool surfaces, and it has more of a blue-green shade compared to other types of algae.
 It is very resilient and can be very hard to eliminate with simple pool cleaning supplies.
 If you notice anything that you think might be black algae, contact your pool maintenance company or pool service providers in your community.